felixhammerl/felixhammerl.github.io/_posts/2022-08-29-yubikey-madness.md

 Please note that your Yubikey has *three different PINs*, for PIV, FIDO2, and PGP, respectively.
 More on FIDO2 and PGP later.

+One of the struggles with Intel-based Macs was the inability to boot from a FileVault-encrypted disk with a smartcard.
+That means that on Intel-based Macs, you could use smartcards only once FileVault was unlocked with your root password.
+Apple Silicon allows to unlock FileVault with *the last smartcard you enrolled or logged in with*, whichever happens later!
+The problem here is unlocking the Keychain, which is still password based.
+Whenever you log in with a different smartcard (even if it was enrolled before!), you will be prompted for your root password.
+Only the smartcard for which you unlocked the Keychain last will be able to unlock FileVault during boot!
+Otherwise, you will be greeted with an error telling you that your smartcard setup is faulty.

 If you're frequently working in the console, there is another really cool feature: You can use your Yubikey's PIV applet for `sudo`.
 To do that, edit `/etc/pam.d/sudo` to look like this:

 ```